callistusndemo/notes/index.md

 layout: home
 ---

-# Hamel's Notes
+# Callistus' Notes

+Inspired and forked from this [wonderful set of notes](https://notes.hamel.dev/) by [Hamel](https://hamel.dev).

 This is a place where I share some of my notes.

-If you find an error with any of these notes, please [submit a pull request](http://github.com/hamelsmu/notes).
-You can get in touch with me [here](https://hamel.dev).
+Feedback to improve these notes is greatly appreciated - please [submit a pull request](http://github.com/callistusndemo/notes).